Project Background

 Strategic Direction

-Because Amar Bank lacked strong brand equity compared to large Indonesian banks, a traditional savings product alone would not attract users.
 The solution was to introduce a value-added service (VAS) that provides immediate personal benefit and becomes the behavioral anchor for retention.

-This VAS took the form of a Financial Management App (FMA):
+This VAS took the form of a Financial Management App (FMA), that serves as the front door to savings account creation funnel.

 Users would first engage with their spending insights, then be guided naturally toward opening a savings account to fund their goals.